Est. 2026 · Indigenous-Led · Canada

 House of Kanada Holdings Inc. is a nation-building company creating Canada's first AI-powered civic infrastructure platform — designed from the ground up to be 100% Indigenous-owned at every project site.

-Our model is simple and permanent: every project is owned by the local First Nation and KH National, the operating trust held by KHIST — the Kanada House Indigenous Sovereign Trust.
+Our model is simple and permanent: every project is 100% owned by Indigenous peoples — the local First Nation and HOK National, the operating trust held by KHIST — the Kanada House Indigenous Sovereign Trust.
 House of Kanada earns builder and system fees only.
 We hold zero equity.
 We have no interest in owning what we build.
 Our interest is in building things that last, that compound wealth across generations, and that prove — once and for all — that Indigenous ownership is not a policy talking point.
 It is an economic architecture.

 01